mcosovic/GBP_noisy_linear_systems/README.md

 The algorithm provides the solution of the linear system of equations with Gaussian noise using belief propagation (BP) applied over factor graph.

-Gaussian belief propagation solver provides

-DC state estimation (SE) problem using the Gaussian BP algorithm.
-The DC SE model is described by the system of linear functions with real coefficients and variables.
-The DC model is obtained by linearisation of the non-linear model, and ignores the reactive powers and transmission losses and takes into account only the active powers.
-Therefore, the DC SE takes only bus voltage angles as state variables.

 ## The System Model
 We observe a noisy linear system of equations with real coefficients and variables: